xblau/node-interface/README.md

 ### [Security](#security)

-I *think* this is secure (I'm running it), but that doesn't mean there's not a security hole somewhere.
+I *think* this is secure, but that doesn't mean there's not a security hole somewhere.
 If you find one, please contact me.

-Before doing anything, please consider reviewing the source code (or ask someone you trust to do it) to check that it's not doing anything malicious.
+Before doing anything, consider reviewing the source code (or ask someone you trust to do it) to check that it's not doing anything malicious.

 There's not any type of authentication mechanism built in.
-If you want to restrict access, please use the features provided by your web server to do so.
+If you want to restrict access, use the features provided by your web server to do so.

 **WARNING:** if your full node has a wallet enabled, this software has access to it.
 It no longer prevents you to run it if a wallet is found, but please *do not use this* if your node has a non-zero balance.